richardpaulhudson/spacy_projects_multiprocessing/README.md

 My suggestion is to make the second option the standard for `stdout` and the first option the standard for `stderr`.
 It must however be possible for users to override this standard in the project file and to choose the first option for `stdout` instead, e.g. because:

-- it is necessary for debugging
+- real-time output is necessary for debugging
 - they want to make sure output cannot be lost from commands in a group where another command fails
 - a process is generating huge amounts of output that would risk overwhelming main memory or the multiprocessing queue.